Priya09023/S2H-dsa/Day-01-Bit-Manipulation/01-Check-Odd-Even/README.md

-## Checking Odd or Even using Bitwise Operator
+# Check if a Number is Odd or Even

+## Description
-In this program, I used bitwise AND operator to find whether a given number is odd or even.
-We usually use modulo operator (`%`) to check this, but here I used bitwise operator because it is a simple and faster method.
+This program checks whether a given number is Odd or Even using bitwise operation.
+Instead of using modulo (`%`) or division (`/`), bitwise AND operator is used because it is faster and more efficient.

+## Concept
-The concept behind this is based on binary numbers.
-In computer, every number is stored in binary format using 0s and 1s.
-To know whether a number is odd or even, we only need to check the last bit of that binary number.
+Every number in computer is stored in binary format.
+To find whether a number is odd or even, we only need to check the last bit (Least Significant Bit).

-If the last bit is 0, the number is Even.
+- If the last bit is `0`, the number is Even.
-If the last bit is 1, the number is Odd.
+- If the last bit is `1`, the number is Odd.

-For this checking, I used `num & 1`.
-Here `&` is bitwise AND operator.
-It compares the number with 1 and checks only the last bit.
+For checking this, the program uses:

+`num & 1`

+Here, `1` in binary is `0001`, so the AND operation checks only the last bit of the given number.

+## Program Explanation
+The program takes a number as input and performs bitwise AND operation with `1`.

+If the result is:
+- `0` → Even Number
+- `1` → Odd Number

-For example, if the number is 7, its binary value is 111.
-The last bit is 1, so it is an Odd number.
+For example, if the input is `7`, its binary representation is `111`.

-If the number is 8, its binary value is 1000.
-The last bit is 0, so it is an Even number.
+111
+001

+001

+The result is `1`, so the number is **Odd**.

+## Input
+7

+## Output
+Odd

+## Advantages
+- Faster execution
+- Efficient compared to arithmetic operations
+- Useful in embedded systems and low-level programming

+## Conclusion
-By using bitwise operator, we can find odd or even in an easy way.
-This method is also efficient because bitwise operations are faster compared to normal arithmetic operations.
+By using bitwise operation, odd or even can be checked in a simple and efficient way without using arithmetic operators.